Lector's Notes | To the home page![]() of Lector's Notes | |

 This gospel passage reflects the fact that Jesus' early followers had to recall his words about how loyalty to his teachings would cause conflict and division.

-The prophet Jeremiah lived from about 650 B.C. to perhaps 580 B.C.
+The history: The prophet Jeremiah lived from about 650 B.C. to perhaps 580 B.C.
 Most of his work was in Judah's capital Jerusalem.
-He tried to keep the people and several kings faithful to God amidst an atmosphere of political intrigue and backstabbing like that which prevails in our own capital today.
+He tried to keep the people and several kings faithful to God amidst an atmosphere of political intrigue and backstabbing like that which prevails in our own capitals today.
 Jeremiah was blunt about what was right and what was not, and he suffered at the hands of the powerful because of his outspokenness.
 Judah's defeats at the hands of foreign enemies were the result, Jeremiah insisted, of the bad faith of the king and other leaders among the people.
-This and similar statements seemed seditious to some.
-They were still reluctant to kill him outright, so they got the king to order Jeremiah thrown into a pit and kept there.
-Then someone else got the ear of the wishy-washy king, and successfully argued for Jeremiah's release.

-Out of its context, it's not a very interesting story, is it?
+Your proclamation: Out of its context, it's not a very interesting story, is it?
 But you can still proclaim it in a way that gets the attention of your congregation, and perhaps wins their sympathy for the prophet.
 Start by working on the tone of voice you'll use for those who want to silence the prophet.
 When you describe their appeal to the king, make them sound indignant and pious and hypocritical.
 Make the king sound like the wimp he is when he says "He is in your power."

 Then pause, for the scene changes (and the Lectionary leaves out a verse of the original text).
 When Ebed-melech speaks to the king in Jeremiah's favor, his voice through yours should sound like a public defender tearing apart the prosecution's flimsy case against an innocent defendant.